ChefYeshpal/webapp-chess/README.md

         - But, there's a noice singular plural form condition I used :p
     - Added so that a warning message pops up when you access via mobile, was pretty easy tbh...
         - I just dont know when it'll be popping up and all, I'm kinda too laxy to test it from my mobile and all
+    - Added the gyrating feature thing for whatever the piece that's checking the king is
+    - Added a feature where if you move a piece, then the previous square and the current square light up a lil, should help with noticing the moves done by the ai cause it's too fast
+        - Maybe I should add some delay to the ai? but that'd break the fluidity at times...